McDo/Tibezier/README.md

 			controlPoint2: [8.0, 9.0],
 		},

-		// Appends a quadratic Bézier curve to the receiver’s path.
+		// Appends a quadratic Bézier curve to the path.
 		{
 			draw: 'addQuadCurveToPoint',
 			endPoint: [10.0, 11.0],